-The Alerts API lets you monitor your voice agents in real time.
-Configure alert rules to watch key operational metrics, then receive webhook notifications when something goes wrong.
+The Alerts API lets you monitor your voice agents in real time and react to performance issues.
+Configure rules to watch key metrics like latency, errors, and call volume, then receive signed webhook notifications when thresholds breach.

 Key features